Moonves vs. Redstone: A pivotal week for CBS

 The battle is pitting Moonves against National Amusements president Shari Redstone, who wants CBS and sister company Viacom to consider merging.

-Arguments will be heard in Delaware Chancery Court on Wednesday afternoon.
+Arguments were heard in Delaware Chancery Court on Wednesday afternoon.

+The judge granted the temporary restraining order and said he would issue a ruling on Thursday.

+A few minutes later, Moonves stepped on stage at the CBS network's annual "upfront" presentation for advertisers.

+Then he began to pitch the network's new and returning TV shows.

-The timing is critical because CBS is planning to hold a special board meeting on Thursday.
+After all the partying with advertisers on Wednesday evening, CBS is planning to hold a special board meeting on Thursday afternoon.
 The intent is to vote on a dividend that would cut Redstone's voting stake in the company from approximately 80% to 17%.

+If the vote is successful, Redstone would lose some of her power over CBS and Moonves would gain more autonomy.
+CBS says this would "enable the company to operate as an independent, non-controlled company and more fully evaluate strategic alternative," like a sale to a content-hungry tech company.

-It's a highly unusual move for CBS -- and it could end with Moonves being booted from the company he has led for decades.
+But if Redstone prevails through the courts or some other means, Moonves could be booted from the company he has led for decades.

 Related: CBS sues Shari Redstone, its controlling shareholder